KernelCI Architecture

 KCIDB

-CI systems producing their own kernel builds and running their own tests can submit results to KCIDB, which is a BigQuery database to provide a unified kernel test reporting mechanism.
+CI systems producing their own kernel builds and running their own tests can submit results to KCIDB.
 Please take a look at this blog post for a comprehensive description: Introducing Common Reporting.

 CI Ecosystem

 Any CI/test system can be part of KernelCI by receiving triggers from Maestro and submitting their data to KCIDB.
-Receiving triggers is an optional for CI/test system, as many have their own trigger configuration already.
+Receiving triggers is optional for CI/test system, as many have their own trigger configuration already for building and testing kernels.

 Last modified July 3, 2024